 The Master of the World is about a man who creates a machine that can change forms between automobile, submarine, boat and airplane.
 At the time of the writing, submarines and airplanes were anticipated but not realized.
 To readers of this time, an automobile that could travel 120-200 mph would indeed seem near impossible.
 As a result of the invention, the Master of the World decides to flaunt his superiority, ignoring offers by governments to purchase the invention.
 Investigator Strock is charged with discovering and capturing the madman before his invention can cause harm to citizens of the United States.

 One would think, as I did, that the premise would serve up an adventure worthy of reading.
 However, the book is a complete failure.
 The hero is merely a bystander, affecting the plot and the story in almost no way.
 The chase is wholly unsatisfactory.
 The resolution is so ridiculous and abrupt that when it was over I cried out loud, “Really?
 That’s it?!”
 Nothing happens in the book.
 And the book is not worth reading.
 By far the worst book I’ve read in years.
 There is a reason this is not a well known story by Verne.

-Scott Asher is the founder and administrator of BookGateway.com.
-Along with his contributions to BookGateway, he reviews for the commercial site BuddyHollywood.com.
-His personal blog is AshertopiA – a land flowing with milk and honey… and a lot of sticky people where he cartoons and writes on current events and Christianity.
+Scott Asher is the founder and administrator of BookGateway.com and has generously provided this review.
+He reviews for the commercial site BuddyHollywood.com and previously on Bookboro.
+His personal blog is AshertopiA – a land flowing with milk and honey… and a lot of sticky people.

 This book was provided by the publisher as a review copy.